Gilderko/Realm-Rush-Study-Project/Readme.md

 This is a repo thanks to which I am learning Unity via GameDevTV amazing courses.

-I added upon what was in course with simple UI, more postprocessing, more tower types and leveling up your towers.
+Improved tower defense study project with the addition of towers with inheritance , a simple shop for improving your towers, general postprocessing, more levels, and a saving system.

 ## Project images
 ### Main Menu